rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Volume of dropSound and harp seems to be very low - could be the order of method calls

+consider using airpad-C3 for longNote as supplement to flute

 There's not enough chords in each sequence array for the Number of main sequence chords

-Browser still shows audio playing icon when it's stopped

 Some sounds (like the aero) haven't been tested yet